trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 - How to host a DAL node
 - How to publish data and files with the DAL

-Because the DAL is not yet available on Tezos Mainnet, this tutorial uses the [Weeklynet test network](https://teztnets.com/weeklynet-about), which runs on a newer version of the protocol that includes the DAL.
+This tutorial uses the [Weeklynet test network](https://teztnets.com/weeklynet-about).
 Weeklynet runs just like other Tezos networks like Mainnet and Ghostnet, with its own nodes, bakers, and accusers, so you don't need to run your own nodes and bakers.

 See these links for more information about the DAL: